anicolaspp/spark-workshop/Part_2_basics.md

 # A Note on Scala Syntax

-In we can take some shortcuts to make our programs simpler.
+In *Scala* we can take some shortcuts to make our programs simpler.
 Syntactically, Scala has some interesting options.

 ```
 case class Dog(name: String, age: Int, parent: Dog)